 Activities: Friendly competition is at the heart of the First Lego League Challenge, as teams of students engage in research, problem-solving, coding, and engineering - building and programming a LEGO robot that navigates the missions of a robot game.

-When: Tuesday mornings from 7:15-7:45; January-March, 1 Saturday commitment- Showcase prior to the farmers market in April
+When: Tuesday mornings from 7:15-7:45; January-March, 1 Saturday commitment- Showcase before the farmers market in April

 Purpose: Build a strong foundation for computational thinking and engineering skill development with in-classroom and structured after-school curriculum that connects students to the world through science, technology, engineering, and math (STEM).
 In this year's FIRST LEGO League Explore season, SUPERPOWERED, students will explore where energy comes from and how it is distributed, stored, and used, and then put their superpowered creativity to work to innovate for a better energy future.